Small Business Securities Offerings Frequently Asked Questions

 Answer: In order to protect investors, Washington law requires that every security that is offered or sold must either be registered or subject to an exemption from registration.
 Many of the registration and exemption provisions require a filing to be made with the Division.
 The filing requirements depend on the registration or exemption provision relied upon.
 In some cases, the filing requirements may be minimal.
 In other cases, it will be necessary to file a disclosure document, typically called a "prospectus" or "offering circular," and various exhibits.
 Regardless of an issuer's filing requirements, the law requires that all material facts regarding the issuer and the offering be disclosed to prospective investors.

 Answer: No, the Company must generally register or qualify for an exemption from registration in each state in which it wishes to sell.
 Issuers should also note that the federal government, through the Securities and Exchange Commission (SEC), also regulates securities.
 The federal system is similar to the state system in that federal registration is required unless an exemption from registration is available.
-Many issuers making an offering entirely within one state rely on the intrastate exemption from federal registration.
-This exemption could be lost by making offers or sales in more than one state.
 For information on federal securities regulation, contact the SEC's Office of Small Business at 202-942-2950.
-The SEC also has a section for Small Business on its home page at http://www.sec.gov/info/smallbus.shtml
+The SEC also has a section for Small Business on its home page at www.sec.gov/info/smallbus.shtml.

 Answer: Registered offerings (SCOR, Regulation A, registration by qualification or coordination) must be sold by licensed securities salespersons.
 If no commissions will be paid to sell the shares, officers and directors of the issuer may become licensed without taking any qualifying examinations.
 In that instance, a license is obtained by filing a Form U-4 application with the Division and paying the required $40 licensing fee.